developerkhushi/OwnShell/README.md

 ## Contributing

+Contributions are welcome for improving functionality or adding features!

+## License
 This project is free and open-source.
-Contributions are welcome for improving functionality or adding features!